CUBRID/cubrid-manual/en/sql/query/merge.rst

                 5            5            2
                 2            4            5

-In the above example, when column A and B of source_table are identical with the values of column A and B in target_table, column C of target_table is updated with the column C of source_table.
-Otherwise, the record value in source_table is inserted to target_table.
-However, if the value of column C in target_table is 1 in the updated record, delete the record.
+In the above example, when column A and B of source_table are identical with the values of column A and B in *target_table*, column C of *target_table* is updated with the column C of *source_table*.
+Otherwise, the records in *source_table* are inserted to *target_table*.
+However, if the value of column C in *target_table* is 1 in the updated record, the record is deleted.

-The following example shows how to use the **MERGE** statement to arrange the bonus score records given to students.
+The following example shows how to use the **MERGE** statement to arrange the records of *bonus* score table to give to students.

 .. code-block:: sql

     CREATE TABLE bonus (std_id INT, addscore INT);
-    CREATE INDEX i_scores_std_id on scores (std_id);
+    CREATE INDEX i_bonus_std_id on bonus (std_id);

     INSERT INTO bonus VALUES (1,10);
     INSERT INTO bonus VALUES (2,10);